marcusvno/codefellows-ops-notes/401-ops/lecture-notes/class-13-lecture-notes.md

     - **.001: Spearphishing Attachments -** Adversaries may send spearphishing emails with a malicious attachment in an attempt to gain access to victim systems.
       - **TA0001:T1566.001**

+## API (Application Programming Interface)

+APIs are used to allow the integration of different software systems, allowing them to work together, share data, and perform tasks.
+Most websites use an API to connect the front end with the backend.

+- **Why do we need to analyze API interactions in the cloud?**
+  - Security Vulnerabilities
+    - APIs interact with databases and servers on the backend and are accessed from a public-facing website or applications this should be ringing alarm bells.

+### REST APIs

+- **REST (Representational State Transfer) API**
+  - A type of modern architectural API facilitating machine to machine communication
+  - Uses _HTTP methods_:
+    - **GET** to fetch data
+    - **PUT** to alter the state of data (such as object, file, or block)
+    - **POST** to create data
+    - **DELETE** to remove data

+## Amazon S3

+- **What is AWS S3?**
+  - A cloud data storage service
+  - "Buckets" contain objects
+    - Objects consist of data and metadata
+      - Example: puppy.jpg
+    - Keys are the unique identifier of an object within a bucket
+    - Regions contain the bucket you create.

+- **Access**
+  - S3 can be access by AWS CLI as well as web interface (much like the rest of AWS)
+  - Includes a REST API
+    - Requests to Amazon S3 can be authenticated or anonymous
+      - Authenticated access requires credentials that AWS can use to authenticate your request.